History of slavery in New York (state): Gradual abolition

 By 1790, one in three blacks in New York state were free.
 Especially in areas of concentrated population, such as New York City, they organized as an independent community, with their own churches, benevolent and civic organizations, and businesses that catered to their interests.

+Meanwhile, some enslaved people gained freedom through manumission but records in the collection of the Museum of the City of New York from between 1785 and 1809 depict how many manumissions placed conditions on obtaining freedom.
+For example, a woman named Hannah, manumitted by Aquia Giles in 1796, was required "to behave with fidelity and zeal in my service" for the following six years, while her five-year-old daughter was to remain enslaved until 1820.
+The 1799 Gradual Abolition Act refused to allow immediate freedom to the enslaved.
+The act declared that children born to enslaved parents after July 4, 1799, would be obligated until a man turns 28 and a woman turns 25.

 In 1804, Captain William Helm, a Virginian, settled first in Sodus Bay and then in Bath with about 40 slaves, in an unsuccessful attempt to implant the plantation system in New York State.

 Starting in the 1830s, and particularly between 1850 and 1860, following passage of the Fugitive Slave Act of 1850, professional bounty hunters, vigilance committees, and the Underground Railroad could be found in New York.
 Abolitionist leaders such as David Ruggles, black and white, helped fugitive slaves escape to Canada or safer locations.
 One famous abolitionist leader and writer who was helped by Ruggles was Frederick Douglass.
 The cause was aided by white abolitionists such as William Lloyd Garrison and Sydney Howard Gay.
 Harriet Tubman made at least two trips to New York as a "captain" of the Underground Railroad.